 I’ve buried far too many people in my life.
 Too many funerals, too many missed opportunities for one last goodbye, too many loved ones missing from the holiday gatherings.
+The good news is, most have gone on to be united with their Lord and Savior, Jesus [2 Corinthians 5:8].

 At a recent home-going of a dear friend, I tried to visualize what she experienced as she awoke in heaven.
 What a blissful thought.
 Waking up and finding yourself wrapped in the eternal embrace and presence of Jesus.
 Looking into His face for the very first time.
 Feeling with pure joy the all-encompassing love, peace, and completion that transcends any imagination us earthlings could possibly have.